BitDive Glossary

 Service Map

-A visual representation of how different microservices interact with each other.
-BitDive generates these maps automatically based on real runtime traffic.
+A visual representation of microservices interactions.
+BitDive creates these automatically based on real runtime traffic.
+Explore: Analyzing the Service Map

 SQL Inspection

-The deep analysis of database queries executed by the JVM.
-BitDive records query parameters, execution time, and results to verify data-layer interactions.
+Deep analysis of database queries executed by the JVM.
+BitDive records query parameters, execution time, and results to verify data-layer interactions without a live database.

 T